johnmarksinclair/web-proxy/README.md

 The program should be able to:

-1. Respond to HTTP & HTTPS requests and should display each request on a management console.
+1. Respond to HTTP & HTTPS requests and display each request on a management console.
 It should forward the request to the web server and relay the response to the browser.
 2. Handle websocket connections.
 3. Dynamically block selected URLs via the management console.
 4. Efficiently cache HTTP requests locally and thus save bandwidth.
 You must gather timing and bandwidth data to prove the efficiency of your proxy.